- What is Milk Allergy?

 - How Common is Milk Allergy in Babies?

-- Precautions To Take While Administering Milk To Your Baby
+- Precautions to Take While Giving Milk to Your Baby

 Last Updated on

-Drawing up an effective diet plan for babies is bound to be challenging.
-Since you are giving them everything for the first time, you cannot predict which food will have what kind of effect on their body.
-It is therefore important to be careful while administering new food items to the baby and consult a doctor immediately if there is any sign of adverse reaction or allergy from a food item.
+When including new foods in your little one’s diet, following the three-day-rule and introducing one food at a time should help you understand whether or not your baby is allergic to a food.
+Now that your baby has started on solids (or semi-solids), you might want to develop their taste palate by making them try new food twice a week, but you can never predict which food will have what kind of effect on their body.
+It is therefore important to be careful and consult a doctor immediately if there is any sign of adverse reaction or allergy from a food item.
 Surprisingly, milk is also one such food that may trigger an allergic reaction in some babies.
+Read on to know about milk allergies in babies, its causes, symptoms, and more!

 What is Milk Allergy?